dhoyle/splicedocs-jekyll/pages/SQLReference/Clauses/AsOf.md

 ---
 title: AS OF clause
-summary: The `AS OF` clause returns data from tables as it existed at the time of a specified Transaction ID.
+summary: The `AS OF` clause returns data from tables as it existed at the time of a specified Transaction ID or timestamp.
 keywords: as of, transaction ID, time travel
 toc: false
 product: all